MathieuAR-GDPSFH/community-guide/phpmyadmin/Detailed explanation of phpmyadmin tables and columns.md

 - twitch: The Twitch account the user has linked to their profile.
 (This only tells you what to put after the / in twitch.tv URL.
   Example: twitch.tv/epicgamer.)

-- salt: It is useless for accounts.
+- salt: It is not used in a GDPS.

 - registerDate: Tells you what date the user registered their account in unix timestamp format.
 (Use a online calculator to find the actual date the account was registered on.)